H2-invent-Infra/ansible-role-haproxy/README.md

 * `haproxy_global_ssl_engines.{n}.name`: [required]: Sets the OpenSSL engine to use (e.g. `rdrand`)
 * `haproxy_global_ssl_engines.{n}.algos`: [optional]: Sets the OpenSSL algorithms to use (e.g. `['RSA']`)
 * `haproxy_global_ssl_mode_async`: [optional: default `false`]: Enables asynchronous TLS I/O operations if asynchronous capable SSL engines are used (`>= 1.8.0` only)
-* `haproxy_global_nbproc`: [default: `1`]: Number of processes to create when going daemon.
-This requires the `daemon` mode.
-By default, only one process is created, which is the recommended mode of operation
 * `haproxy_global_nbthread`: [optional]: This setting is only available when support for threads was built in.
 It creates `<number>` threads for each created processes (`>= 1.8.0` only)
 * `haproxy_global_tune`: [default: `[]`]: (Performance) tuning declarations
 * `haproxy_global_tune.{n}.key`: [required]: Setting name (e.g. `ssl.cachesize`)